 Some standards are conditional or "if" standards.
 For instance, if the law enforcement agency does not have a Special Response Team, then the agency is not required to develop a detailed policy regarding the selection of members.
-The agency must, however, create a file folder and a Document Submission Form under the appropriate standard number, indicating that the agency does not have a Special Response Team.
+The agency must, however, update the status to N/A and add a note under the appropriate standard number, indicating that the agency does not have a Special Response Team.

-Critical Agency Functions performed for the Agency by Other Entities Must Still Meet Standards
+Critical Agency Functions performed for the Agency by Other Entities Must Still Meet Standard

-If Communications or Property and Evidence functions are performed by agencies other that the Candidate Agency, the Agency performing those functions must meet the Standards for those functions.
-Because these functions provide critical services to both the officers of the Candidate Agency and the citizens of the city, these standards must still be met.
-The Candidate Agency must provide the appropriate evidence of compliance and the Final Review Team may need to make site visits to those providing agencies during the Final Review.
+If communications or property and evidence functions are performed by agencies other than the candidate agency, the agency performing those functions must meet the standards for those functions.
+Because these functions provide critical services to both the officers of the candidate agency and the citizens of that jurisdiction, these standards must still be met.
+The candidate agency must provide the appropriate evidence of compliance and the on-site review team may need to make site visits to those providing agencies during the on-site review